 There are so many things to try in Copenhagen: Danish pastries (wienerbrød was my favourite!), smørrebrød (an open rye bread sandwich, typically with salmon and eggs but there are a variety of toppings), æbleskiver (mini apple stuffed pancakes), grød (fresh porridge with seasonal toppings), gløgg (mulled wine), as well as a selection of gourmet meats, cheeses and wines.

-My advice would be to take a culinary walking tour… that way you get to see the city and enjoy the food at the same time!
+One of the top things to do in Copenhagen is to take a culinary walking tour… that way you get to see the city and enjoy the food at the same time!
 Starting at just 450 DKK, you can taste all the Scandinavian delights and take in the wonderful cityscape simultaneously.
 Book your walking tour with Foodtours here, or a food and bike tour with Foods of Copenhagen here.

 5. Visit Tivoli Gardens.